Resolution (Doctor Who): Plot

-In the 9th century, three opposing factions narrowly succeeded in defeating a seemingly unbeatable enemy and hacked its body into three pieces to be hidden away in the farthest corners of the Earth.
-The holder of the last piece is killed before he can bury it, leaving it unguarded.
+In the 9th century, three opposing factions narrowly succeeded in defeating a seemingly unbeatable enemy and hacked its body into three pieces to be hidden away in the farthest corners of the Earth: Anuta Island, Siberia, and Yorkshire.
+The holder of the last piece in Yorkshire is killed before he can bury it, leaving it unguarded.
 Lin and Mitch, two archaeologists, discover it in Sheffield on New Year's Day 2019, and unintentionally revive it as it remotely summons the other two fragments to become whole.

 Whilst watching New Year's Day fireworks from different time periods, the Thirteenth Doctor and her companions are alerted to this alien presence, arriving in the present day and meeting the two archaeologists.
 Lin reveals that she saw a large squid-like creature on a wall; the Doctor finds only a large blob of slime.
 Unbeknownst to the others, the creature has attached itself to Lin's back and has taken control of her mind and body.

 Returning to Graham and Ryan's home, the crew discover that Ryan's hitherto absent father, Aaron, has returned, and wishes to make amends with his son for not being there, especially since the death of Ryan's grandmother (and Graham's wife) Grace.
-Graham is sceptical, but supports Ryan when he decides to go with Aaron to a local cafe so the two can talk.
+Graham is skeptical, but supports Ryan when he decides to go with Aaron to a local cafe so the two can talk.
 Meanwhile, the Doctor and Yasmin try to follow the creature, which has made Lin steal a police car and uniform.
 After examining the slime, the Doctor discovers that she is following a scout Dalek.

 The Dalek, still controlling Lin, arrives at an archive base, killing its guard and using his fingerprints to access the archives.
 Recovering a Dalek ray gun from the archive, she then travels to a rural warehouse, killing the owner and constructing a makeshift Dalek casing out of scrap metal.
 Eventually, the Doctor and company find Lin freed from the now-rebuilt Dalek's control.
 After killing a military patrol, the Dalek flies to Government Communications Headquarters, massacring the staff, and attempts to summon a Dalek fleet in order to conquer the Earth.

 The Doctor, her TARDIS crew, Aaron and the two archaeologists immediately go to GCHQ and scupper the fleet-summoning signal, destroying the Dalek's casing in the process.
 However, the mutant survives and possesses Aaron, threatening to kill him unless the Doctor takes it to Skaro to rally the fleet.
 The Doctor agrees, but instead takes the Dalek mutant to a supernova.
 Ryan saves Aaron at the last moment as the Dalek mutant is cast into the supernova.

 Back in Sheffield, the Doctor offers Aaron the chance to travel in the TARDIS, but Aaron declines.
 The TARDIS crew bid farewell to Aaron and the archaeologists and depart.